JanQuintana/JanQuintana/README.md

 ### Glad to see you here!
 Hi, welcome to my Github profile.
 My name is Jan Quintana I'm a junior front end developer, 20 years old and I live in [Barcelona - Spain](https://goo.gl/maps/tigN8UpBEjKVD31L8).
 Here you are going to find everything related to what I do and also a bit of my hobbies.
 All the projects are made on my own and knitted with so much ❤️.
+You can contact me via jquintana.dev@gmail.com

 <br/>